Trust Centre Where your data lives

 The third-party services Cogent uses to deliver the product, with region, purpose, and DPA link in one place.

-This register lists the categories of third-party processors engaged by Cogent Clinic Ltd to deliver the service, together with the processing location and the safeguards in place, with the currently-named sub-processor identities provided to customers under the Data Processing Agreement and on request at [email protected].
-Material changes to the named list are communicated to customers in advance.
+This register names the third-party processors engaged by Cogent Clinic Ltd to deliver the service, together with the processing location and the safeguards in place.
+The specific legal-entity details, precise processing regions, and copies of each executed Data Processing Addendum are provided to customers in the signed Data Processing Agreement and on request at [email protected].
+Material changes to this list are communicated to customers in advance.

 Active sub-processor categories